Establishing a Search String to Detect Secondary Studies in Software Engineering: Search String and Search Fields Validation

+Regarding the term ``meta-analysis'', Cruzes \textit{et al.}\@ \cite{Cruzes11} conducted a tertiary study to assess the types and methods of research synthesis in secondary studies in SE.
+Only two reviews considered in their analysis, from the same research group, were classified as meta-analysis.
+In addition, our analysis shows that this scenario has changed over last years: the most recent study retrieved by the term ``meta-analysis'' from our control group was published in 2013.

+Finally the term ``literature analysis'' is defined as ``the practice of looking closely at small parts to see how they affect the whole'' \cite{Dawson05}.
+However, naming a study just as ``literature analysis" does not explicit if the study followed a systematic process \cite{Kitchenham15, Petersen15} during its conduction.
+This can lead to confusion or even misunderstanding during the decision of the inclusion or exclusion of a study.

+As illustrated in Figure \ref{string-evolution}, adding the new terms to the search string during the calibration process, made string's total \textit{recall} value just increased in 1.5\% (from 93.4\% to 94.9\%) returning only new 24 secondary studies.
+As can be observed in Figure \ref{string-evolution}, after the cutoff the graph became almost linear, indicating saturation.
+Also, it is possible to observe that adding each term one by one the \textit{recall} increases less and less.
+For example, the term ``literature survey'' to the existing string adds 0.4\% more studies (from 94.2\% to 94.6\%) and the term ``literature analysis'' adds a mere 0.3\% more studies (from 94.6\% to 94.9\%).

+We examined the remaining 78 not-found secondary studies one by one.
+As a result, in some cases we found that the authors described as explanatory statements the adopted research method (type of study) in their abstract.
+For example, ``Based on an analysis of the published literature\dots{}'', ``This research provides a preliminary review\dots{}'',``We provide an overview of the state-of-the-art\dots{}'', ``We carefully and systematically selected 98 articles\dots{}'', among others.
+In other cases, the authors mentioned the type of study explicitly (by name) or through explanatory statements only in the \textit{Introduction} or \textit{Methodology} sections of their paper.
+This fact reinforces the use of complementary searches added to automated searches; it also serves as a reminder to researchers that the research method should be explicitly mentioned in the title, abstract or keywords of the secondary studies they conduct.

 Some specific results from the validation process execution can be highlighted.
-Before the string calibration two secondary studies set from two tertiary study \cite{Napoleao17, Rios18} were completely retrieved by the proposed string.
-However, after string calibration (final string) the number of sets of secondary studies 100\% retrieved increased to seven.
-This behavior was observed in the studies of Bano et al. \cite{Bano14}, Goul\~ao et al. \cite{Goulao17}, Nurdiani et al. \cite{Nurdiani16}, Hoda et al. \cite{Hoda17}, Marimuthu and C. \cite{Marimuthu17} and Singh et al. \cite{Singh18preprint}.
+Before the calibration process execution, our proposed string was able to completely retrieve the set of secondary studies from three tertiary studies (Napole\~ao \textit{et al.}; Rios \textit{et al.}; and García-Mireles \textit{et al}.).
+However, if we add the new identified terms from our calibration process, this result is still the same.

+In summary, considering the terms analysis presented above as well as the low \textit{recall} increase, new terms have not been added to our proposed string during the calibration step.
+The validated suitable search string and search fields still the same mentioned as results from RQ1 and RQ2 respectively.